SriviLakshman/Low-Power-Design-Using-Opensource-Sky-130/README.md

  - A CMOS has 7 degrees of voltage control.
 VDD, VSS, SLPP, SLPN, VBBP, VBBN, VRET

 3. Range of voltage control techniques
-     - Multi-VDD : Divide the entire design into different blocks each operating at a different fixed voltage
+     - Multi-VDD : Divide the entire design into different blocks each operating at a different fixed voltage.
+This is a **spatial** variation
      - Low VDD Standby : Blocks not in use currently are put in "Standby" mode at lower VDD, just enough to retain state but not shut off
      - MTCMOS Power Gating : Similar to Multi-VDD except we place some Power switches that is capable of shutting down the blocks when not in use.
-Called power gating as this technique requires power gating transistors (usually HVT to reduce leakage)
+Called power gating as this technique requires power gating transistors (usually HVT to reduce leakage).
+This is a **spatial and temporal (as the same block turns on and off at different times)** variation.
      - Retention : Similar to power gating but with some retention logic (as power gating will make you lose state)
      - Back Bias : Tweaking bulk voltage to control Vt.
-Used for memories
+Used for memories.
+Note: We either tweak BBN or BBP to adjust the Vt and hence try to control leakage
      - Dynamic Voltage Frequency Scaling : Changing voltage according to power needs dynamically

+# Day 2

+# Voltage Control Techniques
+ - This is a deeper analysis of the techniques already discussed in the previous section.
+ - **Power Gating**
+       - Basically shutting down the power to inactive blocks
+       - Use power switches to accomplish this
+       - Take care to isolate the outputs/inputs with Iso cells/Level shifters to prevent corruption in ON region.
+       - Costly shutdown and wakeup cycles
+- **Retention**
+       - Used in conjunction with power gating
+       - Special retention registers are used to hold the data in a shadow latch when the main power is turned off
+       - Can quickly restore state on power up
+ - **Dynamic Voltage Scaling**
+       - Dynamic variation of voltage as and when required
+ - **Low-VDD Standby**
+        - Put block in a low voltage just enough to retain state

+# State Retention and Verification

+   - Power gating without retention means that all registers in the system lose their state
+   - Means they need to be re-initialized once powered up
+   - This has both a time cost and an energy cost to re-acquire the context
+   - Thus it is advantageous to save and restore state -> but this comes at a cost also (area required/reponse latencies/standby power)
+   - Retention Strategies can either be in hardware or software -**Software Retention Strategies**
+             - Operating system intrusive
+             - CPU can execute an architectural state save code -> Like windows "Hibernate" -> this dumps everything into memory and shuts down
+         -**Hardware Retention Strategies**
+              - SRPG : Registers can be replaced by dedicated state retention registers
+              - Scan-based hibernate : Reuse scan chains to shift in/out
+              - Voltage Scale or Body Bias logic and registers
+              - All require a defined "Sleep/Wake"request protocol.

+  # System Level State Retention Verification Challenges

+  - When is it safe to stop and request state saving mode?
+  - Who handles these processes?
+Is it the OS/CPU?
+  - Is the retained state integrity 100% guaranteed? -> Any corruption could lead to deadlock/errors
+  - When is it safe to restore state? -> Need to ensure that the rails are stable and safe

 # Day 3